google/mesop/docs/development.md

 $ ./scripts/run_py_dev.sh
 ```

-> NOTE: if you do not include `--dev`, then it will default to prod mode.

 ## Prod mode

 To run it in prod mode (which can be done locally or in an actual production environment), run the following: